Penetration Testing

 Conclusion

-This Metasploitable 3 walkthrough highlights practical penetration testing techniques.
+This Metasploitable 3 walkthrough – Part 1 highlights practical penetration testing techniques.
 Using tools like Nmap, Metasploit, Hydra, and SQLmap, we explored vulnerabilities in services like ProFTPD, Apache, and the Payroll app.
 By exploiting issues such as remote code execution and SQL injection, we demonstrated how attackers could gain access to systems.
 Tools like Telnet and Metasploit helped automate the process, while Hydra was used to brute-force SSH passwords.
-Overall, this exercise shows the importance of scanning for vulnerabilities and keeping software up to date to protect against attacks
+Overall, this exercise shows the importance of scanning for vulnerabilities and keeping software up to date to protect against attacks.